sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/search-jobs.md

 Set the following environment variables to target an S3 bucket you've already provisioned.
 Authentication can be done through [an access and secret key pair](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) (and optionally through session token) or via the EC2 metadata API.

-**_Warning:_** Remember never to commit aws access keys in git.
-Consider using a secret handling service offered by your cloud provider.
+>NOTE: Never commit AWS access keys in Git.
+You should consider using a secret handling service offered by your cloud provider.

 - `SEARCH_JOBS_UPLOAD_BACKEND=S3`
 - `SEARCH_JOBS_UPLOAD_BUCKET=<my bucket name>`